OCB7D2D/OcbElectricityHalfFencePost/README.md

-# OCB Electricity Half Fence Post - 7 Days to Die (V1.0 exp) Addon
+# OCB Electricity Half Fence Post - 7 Days to Die (V1.0) Addon

 Small XML modlet adding a one block tall electric fence post with three version that differ in the height where the shock wire is